What Do Financial Quantitative Analyst Do?

 - Analyze pricing or risks of carbon trading products.

-Financial Quantitative Analysts state the following job skills are important in their day-to-day work.
+When polled, Financial Quantitative Analysts say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.